 (+) = f will reassign it.
 Most of the Unicode infix operators (in category Sm), such as

 ⊕, are parsed as infix operators and are available for user-defined methods (e.g. you can use

 const ⊗ = kron to define

-The only explicitly disallowed names for variables are the names of built-in statements:
+The only explicitly disallowed names for variables are the names of the built-in Keywords:

 While Julia imposes few restrictions on valid names, it has become useful to adopt the following conventions:

 - Names of variables are in lower case.